 Section 6.2 Issuance and Restrictions.
 The Administrator shall have the authority to determine the Participants who shall receive Performance Awards; the number of Performance Shares, the number and value of Performance Units; the cash entitlement of any Participant with respect to any Performance Cycle; and the Performance Goals applicable in respect of such Performance Awards for each Performance Cycle.
 The Administrator shall determine the duration of each Performance Cycle (the duration of Performance Cycles may differ from one another), and there may be more than one Performance Cycle in existence at any one time.
-An Award Agreement evidencing the grant of Performance Goals applicable thereto, and such other terms and conditions as the Administrator shall determine.
+An Award Agreement evidencing the grant of Performance Shares or Performance Units shall specify the number of Performance Shares and the number and value of Performance Units awarded to the Participant, the Performance Goals applicable thereto, and such other terms and conditions as the Administrator shall determine.
 Unless the Administrator shall determine otherwise, no Company Common Stock will be issued at the time an Award of Performance Shares is made.
 The Company shall not be required to set aside a fund for the payment of Performance Awards.